rhysjj111/Project_2_portfolio_website/README.md

   - The flow diagram does not account for the 'feedback cycle' and 'feedback append' functions that replaced a proposed 'feedback' function.
   - Otherwise the quiz was very similar in reality to design from the wireframes and flow diagram.

+- HTML & CSS
+  -The design of the web page was largely similar to the proposed design.
+The main difference was the omission of the 'benefit rings' of the 'cards' section.
+This was because, it looked clunky and the content was better displayed at the bottom of each card.

 ### Colour scheme
 ![Colour scheme pallete](/assets/images/readme_images/colour_pallet.png)